* Microsoft says 899-million-euro fine was excessive

 The Commission argued that Microsoft’s actions after a 2007 court ruling showed that it was able to identify within a short time the measures needed to comply with its order.

-The General Court typically gives its verdict between six months and just over a year after a hearing.
+The General Court typically gives its verdict in six months to just over a year after a hearing.
 Appeals can be lodged with the EU Court of Justice, Europe’s highest court, but only on points of law.

 The odds would appear to be in the Commission’s favour, said Christian Riss-Madsen, a partner at law firm O’Melveny & Myers.